-- A. The Floodplain Administrator planning director may grant a floodplain permit for a structure that has a functionally dependent use and is located in the coastal high hazard area (zones V1-V30) as designated in the most recent flood insurance rate map only upon determining that the following conditions have been met: - 1.
+- A. The floodplain administrator may grant a floodplain permit for a structure that has a functionally dependent use and is located in the coastal high hazard area (zones V1-V30) as designated in the most recent flood insurance rate map only upon determining that the following conditions have been met: - 1.
 Any new or substantially improved structure shall be designed (or modified) and anchored to prevent flotation, collapse or lateral movement of the structure. - 2.
 Construction materials and utility equipment that are resistant to flood damage and construction practices and methods that will minimize flood damages shall be utilized. - 3.
 A failure to grant the permit would result in exceptional hardship to the applicant. - 4.
 Granting the permit will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public. - 5.
-The requirements of Section 15.04.064(A)(2) through (5) will be met. - B. In deciding whether to grant a floodplain permit for a proposed functionally dependent use the Floodplain Administrator planning director shall consider: - 1.
+The requirements of Sections 15.04.064(A)(2) through (5) will be met. - B. In deciding whether to grant a floodplain permit for a proposed functionally dependent use the floodplain administrator shall consider: - 1.
 The danger that materials may be swept onto other lands to the injury of others; - 2.
 The danger to life and property due to flooding or erosion damage; - 3.
 The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner; - 4.
 The importance of the services provided by the proposed facility to the community; - 5.
-The compatibility of the proposed use with existing and anticipated development; - 6.
-The relationship of the proposed use to the Comprehensive Plan and Flood Plain Management Program for that area; - 7.
-The safety of access to the property in times of flood for ordinary and emergency vehicles;
+The compatibility of the proposed use with existing and anticipated development;

-- 8. The expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters and the effects of wave action, if applicable, expected at the site; and - The cost of providing governmental services to the facility during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems, and streets and bridges; and - 10.
-Whether granting the permit would result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing local laws and ordinances. - C. Upon consideration of the factors of subsection B of this section, the Floodplain Administrator planning director may attach such conditions to the granting of permits for functionally dependent uses as the director deems necessary to further the purposes of this chapter.
+- 6. The relationship of the proposed use to the comprehensive plan and floodplain management program for that area: - 7.
+The safety of access to the property in times of flood for ordinary and emergency vehicles; - 8.
+The expected heights, velocity, duration, rate of rise, and sediment transport of the floodwaters and the effects of wave action, if applicable, expected at the site; and - 9.
+The cost of providing governmental services to the facility during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems, and streets and bridges; and - 10.
+Whether granting the permit would result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing local laws and ordinances. - C. Upon consideration of the factors of subsection B of this section, the floodplain administrator may attach such conditions to the granting of permits for functionally dependent uses as the director deems necessary to further the purposes of this chapter.
+(Ord.
+15-10 § 6, 2015; Ord.
+21-07 § 12, 2021.)